 Hair loss can occur for other reasons as well, including:

-There is no known way to prevent female pattern hair loss.
-But call your doctor if you think you may be balding.
-She may find a treatable medical cause for your hair loss and can work with you to treat the condition, as well as symptoms like itching or skin irritation.
-There’s no reason for you to feel anxious, embarrassed, or unattractive because of hair loss.
+There is no known way to prevent female pattern hair loss, but call your doctor if you think you may be balding.
+There may be a treatable medical cause for your hair loss, or it may be a matter of changing some of the medications you currently take.
+Your doctor can also give you medications to help alleviate symptoms, such as itching or irritated skin.
+You should not feel anxious, embarrassed, or unattractive because of hair loss.

 Examples of treatment options include: